10Morrow/10Morrow/ReadMe.md

 # 💫 About Me:
 19 y.o.
-Python backend developer.<br>Gonna study in USA.<br>I'm working with and learning Django, Aiogram, Redis, Postgres.<br>Want to work with AI in future.
+Python backend developer.<br>I'm working with and learning Django, Aiogram, Redis, Postgres.<br>positioning myself as a junior developer.

 ## 🌐 Socials: